 Lithium is a soft, silver-white metal used in pharmaceuticals, ceramics, grease, lubricants and heat-resistant glass.
 It’s also used in lithium-ion batteries, which power everything from cell phones to laptops to electric vehicles — demand for lithium from this sector is growing quickly.

 Editor’s note: As one of of our readers points out and expands upon in the comments below, lithium is also found in clay deposits.

 The world’s largest hard-rock mine is the Greenbushes mine in Australia, and the bulk of the world’s lithium brine production comes from salars in Chile and Argentina.
 Most large lithium reserves are in Chile, and the prolific “lithium triangle” spans Chile, Argentina and Bolivia.
-Australia was the world’s largest lithium producer in 2016, and it was followed by Chile and Argentina.
+Australia was once again the world’s largest lithium producer in 2017, and it was followed by Chile and Argentina.

 Battery grade vs. technical grade?

 There’s more than one type of lithium product out there.
 Technical-grade lithium is used in ceramics, glass and other industrial applications, while battery-grade lithium carbonate and lithium hydroxide (which are much more expensive) are used to make lithium-ion batteries; they can also be used for technical applications in a pinch.

 Tesla has stoked a lot of excitement in the lithium space, and despite recent headwinds lithium stocks as a whole have benefited.
 The company’s Nevada-based gigafactory is what first began to drive lithium excitement, but now it’s not the only lithium-ion battery megafactory that Tesla has planned.